NordicMuseum/DiMu-API-documentation/readme.md

   artifact.updatedDate: "2015-09-22T07:49:19.08Z"
 }
 ```

+To search for a KulturNav person UUID, use `fq=related_person_relations_uss:UUID`

+To retrieve more than 100 responses, add `start=100` for your second query etc. `response.numFound` contains the total number of results in a query.

 <h4>Response formats</h4>

 The response will be in xml by default.
 Add the parameter `wt=json` for a JSON response.

+Add the fl parameter to select which fields to include in the response.
+Example: `fl=artifact.uniqueId,artifact.ingress.title,artifact.defaultMediaIdentifier` will only include those three fields.

 <h4>Indexed fields</h4>